stackscz/re-app/examples/components/README.md

-Components are stateless components, ready to use in your app.
+Components are stateless React components, ready for use in your app.